 Ptolus is an urban campaign setting, but it’s also a setting of dungeon delving and subterranean exploration.
 Your own Ptolus campaign can run the gamut between dungeon adventures and urban adventures, in whatever mix you choose.
 The latter involve a surprising array of organizations and individuals that live in this less-than-typical fantasy city.

 In addition, this tome contains scores of creatures, magic items, spells, and character options that are unique to Ptolus.
 Along with new character species, such as the noble leonine litorians and the winged cherubim, plus rules for dangerous soul magic, the bizarre abominations of chaositech, useful innovations of technology, the fearsome wintersouled, and much more.

 Ptolus gives you more than enough material to take a campaign with starting characters all the way to epic play—and you'll have so much content left to explore you could go back and do it again.

-Ptolus: Monte Cook's City by the Spire releases in April 2021.
+Ptolus: Monte Cook's City by the Spire releases in early May 2021.
 Order now to get your copy early: preorders ship a couple of weeks before street date.
 And that's not all: In this exclusive preorder offer, you'll get Ptolus in PDF, in both Cypher System and 5e versions, for free with your print copy.
 That's a $60 value!